GarvRajput17/Swing_HPC/README.md

 - Implementations of:
   - Swing (Bandwidth-Optimal + Latency-Optimal)
   - Recursive Doubling variants
+  - ✨ Beyond the Paper: Baseline Implementation
+To enable a complete performance comparison, this project extends significantly beyond the original paper's pseudo-code.
+While the paper explicitly defines the **Swing** algorithm, we independently derived and implemented the **Bucket**, **Hamiltonian Ring**, and **Recursive Doubling** algorithms purely from the theoretical descriptions in Section 2 of the paper.
+This allows the simulator to faithfully reproduce the comparative evaluation landscape and validates the Swing algorithm against the true state-of-the-art.
 - Per-step communication tracing
 - Bandwidth, latency & congestion estimation